JackLawhorn/Heavens-Above-Gardens-Below/Posts/Extracted/Currencies of the City.md

 ### Silver in the Argent Ghetto

-Those of [[Clan Wolfstepper]] who do still worship the [[Posts/Iconic pact of the Silver Wolves.md#The Wolf Mother|Wolf Mother]] have spent generations begging on the street in hopes of amassing enough [[#Silver|silver]] in change so that they may reclaim their goddess.
+Those of [[Clan Wolfstepper]] who do still worship the [[Iconic pact of Clan Wolfstepper#The Wolf Mother|Wolf Mother]] have spent generations begging on the street in hopes of amassing enough [[#Silver|silver]] in change so that they may reclaim their goddess.
 This change is smelted in secret, forming community reserves that are worshipped as a corpse being willed to life.